jonjack/cargo/README.md

 ---

-Most of these images are based on top of Alpine Linux since I like the pratice of making images as small and lightweight as possible.
-These images are generally built for my own needs but they are available in the [public repository](https://hub.docker.com/u/jonjack/) in case anyone else finds them useful.
+Most of these images are based on top of Alpine Linux to follow the pratice of making images as small and lightweight as possible.
+These images are generally built for my own needs but most should be available in the [public repository](https://hub.docker.com/u/jonjack/) in case anyone else finds them useful.

 ---